Ériphyle (tragedy)

 Ériphyle is a tragedy in five acts by Voltaire.
 He began working on it in 1731 and it was completed and performed in 1732.
 The poor success of the stage premiere prompted Voltaire to cancel the printed version.

 Action

 Voltaire drew his material from Bayle's Dictionnaire historique et critique as well as from the classical original in the Bibliotheca of Pseudo-Apollodorus.
-The action takes place in the temple of Jupiter at Argos. Ériphyle, married to the king and commander Amphiaraos, nevertheless maintains a relationship with his rival and enemy, Hermogide.
+The action takes place in the temple of Jupiter at Argos.
+Eriphyle, married to the king and commander Amphiaraos, nevertheless maintains a relationship with his rival and enemy, Hermogide.
 Amphiaraos falls victim to a plot.

 Alcméon, promoted to commander by Hermongide, falls in love with the queen.
 The spirit of his father appears to him to the temple, demanding revenge and the high priest proves to Alcméon that he is the son of Amphiaraos, long believed dead.
 In his struggle with Hermongide, Alcméon accidentally kills his mother.